fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleDescription
 **Description:** &#x1F4A5; The BundleDescription element provides a human readable description of the bundle.
 It should contain a description of the content of the bundle.
 The content of the BundleDescription element will be used as the human readable description in interfaces.
 Its content can be queried by repositories for free-text metadata search.
-Data producers can provide BundleDescription values for multiple interface languages.

 	Discovery:					searchable
-	Display:					page, list (excerpt)
+	Display:					page, list (snippet)
 	User provided:				yes

 	ValueScheme:				string
-	Number of occurrences:  	1-unbounded
+	Number of occurrences:  	1-1
 	Multilingual:           	no
 	CCR prefLabel@en:       	description
 	CCR URI:                	http://hdl.handle.net/11459/CCR_C-2520_9eeedfb4-47d3-ddee-cfcb-99ac634bf1db